-We next consider two Alexander quandles of order $8$ of the forms $ X=\Z[T ]/(2,T ^3+ T ^2+1)$ and $ X=\Z[T ]/(2,T ^3+T +1)$.
+Next, let us consider two Alexander quandles of order $8$ of the forms $ X=\Z[T ]/(2,T ^3+ T ^2+1)$ and $ X=\Z[T ]/(2,T ^3+T +1)$.
 Then the both $\Pi_2(X)$ were shown to be $ \Z/2$ \cite[Table 1]{Nos2}.
-We remark that, as is known (see, e.g., \cite{Cla3}), a connected Alexander quandle $X$ of order 4 or 8 is one of the three quandles above; hence the $\Pi_2(X)$ is determined.
+We remark that, as is known (see, e.g., \cite{Cla3}), a connected Alexander quandle $X$ of order 4 or 8 is one of the three quandles above; hence $\Pi_2(X)$ has been determined.